adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/hotel-api/creating-a-points-of-sale-feed.md

 - Bing ignores any element or attribute that it does not support.

-- Elements must be in the order specified in the PointsOfSale XSD.
+- Elements must be in the order specified in the pointsofsale XSD.

 - If your data includes special characters such as apostrophies or quotes, escape them or use CDATA sections.
 If you escape them, you may use entity codes or character codes.
 For example, you can escape Paul's as Paul\&apos;s or Paul\&#39;s.